Kristina01111000/Drws_site/README.md

 - Fix typo in the 40Q question
 - Write some comments for the wellness check chat

-11/14
-- Get reworked body awareness text from him
-- He might send me more testimonials for syracuse natural healing

 12/19
 - Connect the dr m listeners email to the GH site sign up
 - Put logos of the podcasts next to the links on podcast page

-- send invoice
+- send invoice on thursday afternoon

 for next week: